 Quick Facts about Food in Shillong

-Where to eat: For an authentic food experience, you don’t need to go to any high-end restaurant.
-Visit one of the many food stall in and around the market area that dish out local delicacies.
+- Where to eat: For an authentic food experience, you don’t need to go to any high-end restaurant.
+Visit one of the many food stalls in and around the market area that dish out local delicacies.

 Prices: Food is reasonably priced.
 No special pricing for tourists.